Introduction to GenAI

 Read more about it on our dedicated page for Composing full-Documents.

-The Manage reviewing rules and Review document modules are not shown in pink on ClauseBuddy's home page, but they are also 100% GenAI-focused.
+The Manage Playbooks and Review document modules are also 100% GenAI-focused.
 They allow you to create custom rulesets ("playbooks") to automatically review legal documents against your internal standards.

 Warning.
 You should be aware that GenAI technology is 100% stable from a technical perspective.
 Accordingly, you will sometimes get errors from the service, for inexplicable reasons.

 Also, you should be aware that Microsoft (similar to OpenAI) applies content filtering on the prompts and the answers.
-Any profanity, sexual content, semi-illegal content, etc. will therefore likely be refused by GPT4.
+Any profanity, sexual content, semi-illegal content, etc. will therefore likely be refused by GPT4.1.